JoakimEwenson/fastapi-telldus/README.md

 ## Deploying

 Everything is prepared for deploying on Heroku with a Procfile and requirements.txt provided.
 To use this you need your own API keys from Telldus and add those to you enviroment with the supplied .env.template as a template for the variable naming.
+For built in API documentation see https://ewenson-telldus-api.herokuapp.com/docs